liferay/liferay-docs/develop/tutorials/articles/200-search/00-intro.markdown

 spell checking algorithm is based strictly on NGrams and does not handle Asian languages very well.

-Note that using the spell checking functionality of the search engine isn't meant to guarantee that results are returned at search time.
-Rather, spell checking seeks to ensure that the query is correct.
+Note that using the search engine's spell checking functionality doesn't guarantee returned results.
+Instead, spell checking seeks to ensure that the query is correct.

 #### Similar Search Queries [](id=similar-search-queries)